memcachier/docs/heroku_articles/flask-memcache.md

             return '<Task: {}>'.format(self.name)
     ```

-    This will give us a task table with an `id` and `name` column.
+    This gives us a task table with two columns: `id` and `name`.

-2. Initialize database and create migrations:
+2. Initialize the database and create migrations:

     ```term
     (venv) $ flask db init